-As of 2019, the majority of China's cities and provinces have launched their own efforts to promote military-civil fusion.
-While the scope and scale of these activities is beyond the scope of this testimony, and the results of more nascent initiatives are difficult to evaluate, an initial survey of some relevant initiatives can illustrate some of the current directions of development.
+As of 2019, the majority of China's cities and provinces have launched their own efforts to promote military-civil fusion, with varying degrees of success and intensity.
+While the scope and scale of these activities is beyond the scope of this testimony, and the results of more nascent programs are inherently difficult to evaluate, an initial survey of some relevant initiatives can illustrate some of the current directions of development.